Did you know that 95% of the items currently on sale in the UK that have a British Hallmark WERE ACTUALLY MADE IN ASIA.

 We manufacture approximately 70% of the items for sale on this website in our own factory and they proudly display our own "AJP" makers mark and we always include the optional date letter and the British Lion denoting Sterling Silver on all our UK made products

-Approximately 25% of the products that are for sale on our website are chosen from other UK manufacturers that we know and trust and these products proudly display their own makers marks
+Approximately 25% of the products that are for sale on our website are chosen from other UK manufacturers that we know and trust and these products proudly display their own makers marks.

 Sadly we sell a few imported products on this website because we can no longer obtain them in the UK.
-The law requires that these products have a basic UK hallmark so we adhere to this
+The law requires that these products have a basic UK hallmark so we adhere to this.
+What we have never done and would never do unlike some of our competitors is describe these items as being MADE IN BRITAIN just because they have a British hallmark.

 All the products on our website that have been Made in Britain will display our own Tudor Rose "MADE IN BRITAIN" logo on the picture.
 If a product does not display the Tudor rose logo then it will be of very good quality or we wouldnt consider selling it but it will not have been made in the UK.